RemiLeGuin/trigger-dependency-injection/README.md

 -   [Follow this link for sandboxes](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t3X000002VVdhQAG "Follow this link for sandboxes")
 -   [Follow this link for Production environments, Developer Editions and Trailhead Playgrounds](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t3X000002VVdhQAG "Follow this link for Production environments, Developer Editions and Trailhead Playgrounds")

-## Step 2: Create generic triggers to handle all actions on a SObject
+## Step 2 (for demo purpose only): Create generic triggers to handle all actions on a SObject

 -   Create triggers for each event and operation on the Account SObject:
     -   AccountBeforeInsert